BobDeng1974/Otium/README.md

 ### Dependencies
 Otium is using only FastDelegate as external library/header.

+### Default manager implementations
+You can find managers in `Implementations` folder.
+At this moment only SDL is available.
+To use one of them, just **copy** file to `Otium` folder and include it to the project.
+Yeah, that is all!

 ### TODO
 * Form loading from file (XML?)
 * More Widgets
 * Better textbox editor
-* Manager implementations for popular renderers (SDL, SFML, Allegro, OpenGL, DirectX)
+* More manager implementations for popular renderers (SFML, Allegro, OpenGL, DirectX)